BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/sensors/atlas/do.md

 ---
 ## Maintenace

 Best practice is to replace the electrolyte solution and membrane cap every 6-12 months.
 When the electrolyte solution is depleted, the readings will be very low.
 The membrane cap will need to be replaced if damaged, scratched, or ripped.

-Refilling the Electrolyte Solution:
+### Refilling the Electrolyte Solution:

 Unscrew the membrane cap and pour out any remaining solution.
 Inject electrolyte solution into the membrane cap until it is filled to the top.
 Screw the membrance cap back.
 Rinse the probe with water.

-Cleaning:
+### Cleaning:

 The sides of the probe can be lightly brushed with a soft toothbrush.
 The membrane can be rinsed with a mild bleach solution.

 ## Calibration
 There is no set schedule for recalibration.
 Best practice is to recallibrate every 6 months.

-To calibrate,
+### Calibration Steps

 ## Percentage Saturation Equation